 Create a business plan

 Once you have come up with an idea for your business, and done some research and planning, you need to write a business plan.
 This should outline:

 - your key business objectives for the next three to five years

 - the date when you will achieve these objectives

 - how you expect to run day-to-day operations, and make business decisions.

 The business.govt.nz website has several tools that help with business planning:

 Sort out your business finances

-Starting a business is costly, and many owners of small and medium-sized businesses underestimate the amount of money they will need.
-You need enough to set up the business and cover operational expenses until the business starts to generate a profit.
+You need enough money to set up the business and cover operational expenses until the business starts to generate a profit.

-A range of organisations provide in-depth information about financial considerations and support for business people:
+A range of organisations provide in-depth financial advice and information: